mindstorm38/portablemc/README.md

 #### No start mode
 By using `--nostart` flag, you force the launcher to download all requirements to the game, but do not start it.

+#### Custom Java executable
+By default the launcher use the `javaw` executable to launch Minecraft, if you want to change this executable, use the `--java` argument followed by the executable.